dentarg/auth0-blog/_posts/2017-08-15-extend-salesforce-with-node.markdown

 ---

-You will be using the slack-notify NPM module to send mesages to Slack.
+You will be using the slack-notify NPM module to send messages to Slack.
 You will need to add it as a dependency.

 - Click the wrench icon in the upper left-hand corner of the editor
 - Select NPM Modules